 MULTIPLE CAR ACCIDENTS THIS WEEK FROM ICY ROAD – DRIVING TOO FAST

-According to a report in the Pioneer Press, three people died in unrelated car crashes on icy roads this week in Minnesota, two as a result of Monday’s snow.
+According to a report in the Pioneer Press, three people died in unrelated car crashes on slippery roads this week in Minnesota, two as a result of Monday’s snow.

 A St. Paul man died Monday when he lost control of his 1999 Toyota Camry on Minnesota 55 in Eagan.
-He was traveling east too fast for the snowy conditions, police said, when he began to slide, crossing over the median where he was struck broadside by a semi-truck.
+He was traveling east too fast for the snowy conditions, police said, when he began to slide.
+He then crossed over the median where he was struck broadside by a semi-truck.
 The 2015 Freightliner truck was traveling west near Lexington Avenue when the collision occurred.
 The truck driver was not injured.

 A 51 year old woman from Solway was killed Monday in a single-car accident.
 She was traveling east on snowy U.S. 2 near Third Street outside Bemidji when she lost control of her vehicle on a slippery road, entered the south ditch and rolled, according to Minnesota State Patrol records.

 An 89 year old man, of Warroad, was driving his 2004 Dodge Dakota on Minnesota 11 about halfway between Warroad and Roseau.
 When he attempted to pass another car, his pickup truck slipped off the icy road and rolled over into the ditch.
 He died at the scene.
 He was not wearing a seat belt.
 His passenger was taken to the hospital with critical injuries.